firemodels/smv/Utilities/Scripts/README.md

 Typically, a smokeview script contains keywords for generating images.
 Multiple instances of qsmv.sh may be run, where each instance uses the `-s` and `-S` keywords to specify the first frame and frame offset respectivly, reducing the time required to generate all the images in a case.

+qsmv.sh uses smokeview that was built in the repo containing qsmv.sh or smokeview that is installed from a NIST supplied bundle.
+To build smokeview

+1. cd smv/Build/LIBS/intel_linux_64
+2. type:
+ ./make_LIBS.sh
+3. cd smv/Build/smokeview/intel_linux_64
+4.type:
+ ./make_smokeview.sh

 More detailed usage information follows.

 ```Usage: qsmv.sh [-e smv_command] [-q queue] casename